-On May 26, 2016, we executed our SMB Private Education Loan Trust 2016-A term ABS transaction, which was accounted for as a secured financing.
-A total of \$551 million of notes were issued in connection with the transaction.
-We retained a 100 percent or \$50 million interest in the Class B notes and 100 percent of the residual certificates issued in the securitization. \$501 million of Class A notes from the securitization were sold to third parties, raising \$501 million of gross proceeds.
-The Class A notes had a weighted average life of 4.01 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 1.38 percent.
-At December 31, 2017, \$501 million of our Private Education Loans were encumbered as a result of this transaction.
+On February 8, 2017, we executed our \$772 million SMB Private Education Loan Trust 2017-A term ABS transaction, which was accounted for as a secured financing.
+We sold \$772 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$768 million of gross proceeds.
+The Class A and Class B notes had a weighted average life of 4.27 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.93 percent.
+At December 31, 2018, \$631 million of our Private Education Loans were encumbered as a result of this transaction.